 It also merited its own poster:

-The old house became a local school and was pretty much unchanged 100 years later in 1986 –
+The frontage was pretty much unchanged in this photo taken shortly before demolition 100 years later in 1986 –

-It was finally demolished in 1986 to make way for a new school building, this is the story.
+When it was finally demolished to make way for a new school building, this is the story.